Generalized Few-shot Semantic Segmentation: Related Work

-Generalized few-shot learning was proposed in \cite{hallucinating}.
-In the generalized few-shot setting, models are first trained on base classes (representation learning) and then a few labeled data of novel classes together with the base ones are used to help models gather information from novel classes (low-shot learning).
-After these two training phases, models can predict labels from both base and novel classes on a set of previously unseen images (test set).
-The proposed GFS-Seg is motivated by the generalized few-shot setting.
-Though the combination of a supervised model (for base classes) and a prototype-based approach (for novel classes) has already been explored in work on low-shot visual recognition~\cite{dynamic_noforget,imprint_cvpr18}, the dense pixel labeling in semantic segmentation is different from the image-level classification that does not contain contextual information for each target.

-\paragraph{Few-Shot Segmentation} Few-Shot Segmentation (FS-Seg) places semantic segmentation in the few-shot scenario \cite{shaban,adaptivemaskweightimprinting,guide,AttantionMCG, classrep,FGN,selftuning,pr_logo,mmm,crnet,differentiable,simpropnet,democratic,fss1000,objectness}, where dense pixel labeling is performed on new classes with only a few support samples.
+\paragraph{Few-shot segmentation. } Few-Shot Segmentation (FS-Seg) places semantic segmentation in the few-shot scenario \cite{adaptivemaskweightimprinting,guide,AttantionMCG, classrep,FGN,selftuning,pr_logo,mmm,crnet,differentiable,simpropnet,democratic,fss1000,objectness,Zhang_2019_ICCV,SG-One,amp,co-FCN,ppnet,protomix,weighingboosting,tnnls}, where dense pixel labeling is performed on new classes with only a few support samples.
 OSLSM \cite{shaban} first introduces this setting in segmentation and provides a solution by yielding weights of the final classifier for each query-support pair during evaluation.
-The idea of the prototype was used in PL \cite{prototype_seg} where predictions are based on the cosine similarity between pixels and the prototypes.
-Additionally, prototype alignment regularization was introduced in PANet \cite{panet}.
+The idea of the prototype is used in PL \cite{prototype_seg} where predictions are based on the cosine similarity between pixels and the prototypes.
+Also, prototype alignment regularization is introduced in PANet \cite{panet}.
 Predictions can be also generated by convolutions.
 PFENet \cite{pfenet} uses the prior knowledge from a pre-trained backbone to help find the region of the interest, and the spatial inconsistency between the query and support samples is alleviated by Feature Enrichment Module (FEM).
-CANet \cite{canet} concatenates the support and query feature and applies the Iterative Optimization Module (IOM) to refine prediction.
-PGNet \cite{Zhang_2019_ICCV} proposes Graph Attention Unit (GAU) that establishes the element-to-element correspondence between the query and support features in multiple scales.

-Though FS-Seg models perform well on identifying novel classes given the corresponding support samples, as shown in Section \ref{sec:experiments}, even the state-of-the-art FS-Seg model can not well tackle the practical setting that contains both base and novel classes.
+Though FS-Seg models perform well on identifying novel classes given the corresponding support samples, as shown in Section \ref{sec:experiments}, without the prior knowledge of the target classes contained in query images, even the state-of-the-art FS-Seg model cannot well tackle the practical setting that contains both base and novel classes.